efreesen/active_repository/README.md

 [[![Coverage Status](https://coveralls.io/repos/efreesen/active_repository/badge.png)](https://coveralls.io/r/efreesen/active_repository)![Build Status](https://secure.travis-ci.org/efreesen/active_repository.png)](http://travis-ci.org/efreesen/active_repository)[![Dependency Status](https://gemnasium.com/efreesen/active_repository.png)](https://gemnasium.com/efreesen/active_repository) [![Code Climate](https://codeclimate.com/github/efreesen/active_repository.png)](https://codeclimate.com/github/efreesen/active_repository)

-ActiveRepository was designed so you can build your Business Models without depending on any ORM.
+ActiveRepository was designed so you can build your Business Models without any dependence on persistence.
 It by default saves your data in memory using ActiveHash (https://github.com/zilkey/active_hash).
-Then when you decide which ORM you want to use you only have to connect ActiveRepository with it.
+Then when you decide which kind of persistence you want to use, all you have to do is connect ActiveRepository with it.

-Currently it only works with ActiveRecord and/or Mongoid.
+Currently it only works with ActiveRecord and/or Mongoid, but it is easy to add adaptors.
+If you need any adaptor, just open an issue!

-It also has the advantage of letting you test directly in memory, with no need to save data on disk, which gives a great boost to your test suite speed.
+With it you can always run your tests directly into memory, boosting your suite's speed.
+If you need to run all tests or a single spec using persistence you can do it too.

-Here are some data for comparison:
+Check out our benchmark:

 * **ActiveRepository:**
-  Finished in **0.63357** seconds;
+  Finished in **2.96** seconds
-  78 examples, 0 failures
+  90 examples, 0 failures

 * **ActiveRecord:**
-  Finished in **3.78** seconds;
+  Finished in **6.29** seconds
-  78 examples, 0 failures
+  90 examples, 0 failures

 * **Mongoid:**
-  Finished in **5.25** seconds;
+  Finished in **7.01** seconds
-  78 examples, 0 failures
+  90 examples, 0 failures

-With ActiveRepository you can make associations with ActiveRecord, Mongoid and ActiveRepository seamlessly.
+In ActiveRepository you will always work with ActiveRepository objects, so you can create relations between ActiveRecord and Mongoid seamlessly.
+You can even use Mongoid's Origin query format or keep with the sql format no matter what kind of persistence you are using, we convert it for you!

 ## Requirements